DeliriumPulse/MegaBonk.Multiplayer/README.md

 # Megabonk Multiplayer Mod

-Welcome to my first mod project! **Megabonk Multiplayer** is a BepInEx plug-in that brings online co‑op to Megabonk with deterministic map generation, full character replication, and a pluggable transport layer.
-The codebase is built around Harmony patches, remote avatar shims, and a slim networking core so we can iterate quickly without touching the base game binaries.
+Megabonk Multiplayer is a BepInEx plug-in that brings deterministic online co-op to Megabonk.
+Harmony patches, remote avatar shims, and a lean networking core let us layer multiplayer on top of the IL2CPP build without touching the base game binaries.

 ---

 ## Highlights

-- **Synchronized worlds** – RNG hooks keep procedural tiles, seeds, and Unity random state identical for every peer from the title screen to end‑game.
+- **Synchronized worlds** – RNG hooks keep procedural tiles, seeds, and Unity random state identical for every peer from the title screen to end-game.
-- **Remote avatars that behave** – Player skins, materials, animators, and transforms are mirrored over the network, with damage flash guards that stop remote models from getting stuck in debug magenta.
+- **Remote avatars that behave** – Player skins, materials, animators, and transforms replicate over the network, with damage flash guards that stop remote models from getting stuck in debug magenta.
-- **Network abstraction** – LiteNetLib transport is in-tree today, with a Steamworks transport shim ready to slot in.
-The `NetDriverCore` handles peers, message fan-out, and handshakes irrespective of transport.
+- **Network abstraction** – LiteNetLib transport is in-tree today, with a Steamworks transport shim ready to slot in. `NetDriverCore` handles peers, message fan-out, and handshakes irrespective of transport.
-- **Appearance pipeline** – `SkinPrefabRegistry` and `PlayerModelLocator` reconstruct character prefabs on remote machines, ensuring abilities stay local-only while visuals stay in sync.
+- **Appearance pipeline** – `SkinPrefabRegistry` and `PlayerModelLocator` reconstruct character prefabs on remote machines, keeping abilities local while visuals stay in sync.
-- **Patch suite** – Harmony patches harden everything from scene loading to RNG seeding, letting us layer multiplayer safely on top of Megabonk’s IL2CPP build.
+- **Patch suite** – Harmony patches harden everything from scene loading to RNG seeding, letting us iterate quickly while the base game keeps evolving.

 ---